 There is not better way of using your favourite colors than crocheting this two-color garland.
 The only stitch used is chain, you just have to yarn over or yarn under.
 Then, choose your favourite charms to decorate it .
 You can also make it using rope, t-shirt yarn or any other material you can crochet with your hook.

-This PDF includes pattern with charts to walk you through every single step of making your own XX, is perfect if you like to crochet on the couch or on the go.
+Option 2: Purchase the printable PDF that includes written instructions pattern to walk you through every single step of making your own Edith Garland, is perfect if you like to crochet on the couch or on the go.
 This is a nicely formatted PDF perfect for your mobile or tablet viewing.
-Or, you can print and take it with you wherever you want, avoiding keeping busy the electronic screen of your device and leaving it free for your favourites movies, series or apps.
+Or, you can print and take it with you wherever you want, avoiding keeping busy the electronic screen of your device and leaving it free for your favorites movies, series or apps.

 STITCHES AND TECHNIQUES USED

 With about 15 cm of yarn, make a loop.
 Insert your hook through the center of the loop, draw the end of the yarn through the loop, and pull on the tail to tighten.

 Hold the yarn in front of the crochet hook and pull the yarn up from front to back.

 Hold the yarn behind the crochet hook and pull the yarn over the hook from back to front.

 If you are new to crochet, these projects are a great point to start!
 These patterns use only basic stitches with minimal shaping.